Leon Lott: South Carolina State Guard

 On December 1, 2018, Lott was promoted to the rank of Brigadier General and took over command of the South Carolina State Guard.
 The S.C.
 State Guard serves with the S.C.
 Army National Guard, the S.C.
 Air National Guard, and the S.C.
 Emergency Management Division.
+Leon Lott was promoted to Major General on February 4, 2023.

 Personal life

-Lott is married with four children and four grandchildren.
-He identifies as Christian.
+Lott is married with four children.
+He is Christian.